 Inside the mobile recording studio

-After the consultation and agreeing on the solar system components needed to turn the RV into a full blown recording studio, Joachim moved his RV to Northern Arizona so the team could setup and complete the installation.
+After agreeing on the solar system components needed, Joachim moved his RV to Northern Arizona allowing the team to complete the installation and turn the RV into a full-blown recording studio.

 MPPT SmartSolar 250/70-Tr (2) & 24/3000/70 MultiPlus Inverter